The X Factor (British TV series) series 12: Week 5: Quarter-Final (28/29 November)

 This week was the first single elimination of the series.

-The finalists performed two songs this week; one picked by the mentors and one picked by the viewers.
+The contestants performed two songs this week; one picked by the mentors and one picked by the viewers.
 The public voted on Twitter for the songs the contestants will perform.
-Each act had a choice of three songs and viewers could tweet a hashtag for the song they wanted them to sing.
+Each contestant had a choice of three songs and viewers could tweet a hashtag for the song they wanted them to sing.
 Voting opened at the end of the fourth live results show, and closed at midnight that night.